The historical context of Ritigala

 04) Stone Bridges

 07) The Library

 You can’t climb the mountain range because Ritigala is a strict nature reserve and it is prohibited.
-You can only go to archeological sites which are allowed by the Archeological Department of Sri Lanka, Department of Wildlife of Sri Lanka and The Forest Department of Sri Lanka.
+You can only go to archeological sites which are allowed by the Archeological Department of Sri Lanka, the Department of Wildlife of Sri Lanka, and The Forest Department of Sri Lanka.